MasuodSamarin/dotfiles-3/Arch-Install-Steps.md

 ### 6. Configure the Repository Mirrors
-We would configure `https` mirrors for *3 countries* - **India**, **United States** and **Japan**; with maximum update age of *6 Hours* and sorted by theri rate:
+We would configure `https` mirrors for *3 countries* - **India**, **United States** and **Japan**; with maximum update age of *6 Hours* and sorted by their rate:
 ```shell {linenos=false}
 reflector --country 'United States',Japan,India --age 6 \
  --protocol https --sort rate --save /etc/pacman.d/mirrorlist